jdolan/ObjectivelyMVC/README.md

 ### Programmatic or JSON-based layout options

-ObjectivelyMVC allows you to define your View hierarchy either programmatically, via JSON, or any combination of both.
+ObjectivelyMVC allows you to define your View hierarchy programmatically, via JSON, or using any combination of both.
 Programmatic layout gives you explicit control over the big picture, while JSON layout allows you to reduce boilerplate and avoid common pitfalls like memory leaks.

 ```json
 {